jake-dame/CS6016/Lab_3/Lab_3.md

 - Create a table named "S2" from the contents of "Students"

 $\pi_{S2.Name}(\sigma_{S1.Name=Ron \land S1.DOB=S2.DOB \land S2.Name != Ron}(S1 \times S2))$
-- Get every possible combination of student; select the rows where the birthdays match, but do not allow Ron to be matched with his "alias"; get the Name values of the resulting students
+- Get every possible combination of student; select the rows where the birthdays match, but do not allow Ron to be matched with his other row; get the S2.Name values of the resulting rows

+**English description:**

-- "Get the names of students with the same DOB as Ron, other than Ron."
+"Get the names of students with the same DOB as Ron, other than Ron."

-**Result:**
+### Result:

 | S2.Name  |
 | :------- |